hlynch/Biometry2021/docs/Week-2-lecture.md

 **Discuss: Why are hypothesis testing and parameter estimation two sides of the same coin?**

-By the end of this lecture, you should understand...
+By the end of Week 2, you should understand...
 ---------------------

 - the 6 steps of Null Hypothesis Significance Testing [here](#6steps)